 The position requires a B.A. or B.S. with no post-degree experience or equivalent specialized training and experience.
 Staff normally work two years in this position before they are considered for promotion to the next level.

 Research Faculty Titles

 Research Faculty titles include: Research Professor, Associate Research Professor and Assistant Research Professor.

 These internal titles are used for temporary, non-tenure track faculty appointments paralleling regular faculty ranks.
 Faculty members in these titles are primarily responsible for research.
 For the most part, these positions carry no formal teaching obligations, although qualified individuals may on occasion be requested to teach courses in a department.

 Research faculty must meet the same professional criteria as the tenure track faculty for research and service contributions, including the ability to serve as a Principal Investigator (Appendix A).
-The term of appointment may be for nine or twelve months on an end-date basis, usually, although not always, on grant funds.
+The term of appointment may be for nine or eleven months on an end-date basis, usually, although not always, on grant funds.
 Research faculty may be reappointed.

 Evaluation of research faculty for reappointment and promotion is done by means of the PTR procedure, but persons holding this appointment are not eligible for tenure and do not accumulate time toward tenure.
 Reappointment following a review is always contingent upon funding being available.